meerbrit/TransGenMeerkatAndrogens/README.md

 # 2ndGenAndrogens
- Study on the transgenerational effects on vocal ontogeny of maternal androgens in meerkats
+Code and data study on the transgenerational effects of maternal androgens on on vocal ontogeny in meerkats